BlockCertsAI/blockcertsai-sovereign-substrate-canon/TOKENIZATION_AND_ADOPTION.md

 BCERT has a maximum supply of **2.1 billion tokens** and is **not consumed through use**.
 Instead, BCERT functions as **recyclable access capital**: it is held by individuals and enterprises to unlock authenticated participation in the platform.

-When services are used, **BCERT is converted into INK**, the platform’s metering unit. **INK is consumed based on actual usage** — similar to electricity or compute — while BCERT remains reusable as long-term access capital.
+When services are used, **BCERT is converted into INK**, the platform’s metering unit. **INK is consumed based on actual usage** — similar to electricity — while BCERT remains reusable as long-term access capital.

 This creates a **streaming utility economy**, not a speculative one.
 There are **no subscriptions, no gas fees, no staking, and no lockups**.